 A: It is a difficult question to answer without the details of the specific situation.
 First, get the facts: names, dates, and all pertinent information.
 Then, call the United Way office at (706) 327-3255.
 Any concern will be explored fully, and a response will be provided to the inquirer.

 Q: Does United Way of the Chattahoochee Valley have a formal financial audit procedure?

 A: An audit of United Way’s financial statements is conducted annually by an independent, certified public accountant whose examination complies with Generally Accepted Accounting Standards (GAAS), and in accordance with Generally Accepted Accounting Principles (GAAP).
 A volunteer finance committee monitors all aspects of the organization’s finances and audit relationships to ensure that United Way adheres to the highest standards of financial accountability.
 In addition to an annual audit, United Way is in compliance with all state and federal laws, and meets or exceeds United Way Worldwide’s membership requirements and standards.

 Q: What is the relationship between United Way of the Chattahoochee Valley and United Way Worldwide?

 A: United Way of the Chattahoochee Valley (UWCV) is autonomous and managed by local volunteers.
 United Way Worldwide (UWW) is a national training and service center providing services to local United Ways across the country.
-UWCV pays membership dues (1%) to UWW in return for services that include the use of the United Way name and logo, market research, promotional items, national/ NFL advertising, and training for staff.
+UWCV pays membership dues (1%) to UWW in return for services that include the use of the United Way name and logo, market research, and promotional items, national/ NFL advertising, and training for staff.
 UWW does not govern UWCV.
-Led by a board of volunteers, all funding and leadership decisions for UWCV are made right here.
+Led by a board of volunteers, all funding and leadership decisions for UWCV are made right here in the Chattahoochee Valley.

 Q: What were the results of the 2016 United Way campaign in the Chattahoochee Valley?